David Cameron Fast Facts

 Is a descendant of King William IV.

-Is the 12th prime minister to take office during Queen Elizabeth II's reign.
+Was the 12th prime minister to take office during Queen Elizabeth II's reign.

 The youngest prime minister since 1812.